MelanieCrissey/old-melaniecrissey.com/source/blog/listen.markdown

 Jared Spool podcast to the rescue!

-I tuned into *[Cultivating Shared Understanding from Collaborative User Research](https://www.uie.com/brainsparks/2015/09/11/erika-hall-cultivating-shared-understanding-from-collaborative-user-research/)* with Jared Spool featuring Erika Hall of Mule Design.
+I tuned in to *[Cultivating Shared Understanding from Collaborative User Research](https://www.uie.com/brainsparks/2015/09/11/erika-hall-cultivating-shared-understanding-from-collaborative-user-research/)* with Jared Spool featuring Erika Hall of Mule Design.

 Holy moly.
 Laughs.
 Smiles.
 So many brilliant things that I badly needed to hear.